 Former Graduate Students

 Christina graduated from WSU in 2016 with her B.S. in Zoology and then completed her M.S. on the questing behavior of blacklegged tick in 2019.
 She enrolled in the Vet School at WSU in 2018 where she continues to be involved in research.

 Mitch graduated from Lycoming College in Pennsylvania in 2010 and then proceeded to work on a number of disease-related projects as several institutions, including the Cary Institute, where he first met Jesse.
 His research at WSU focused on how scavenging invertebrates shape the transmission of ranavirus infection in salamander larvae.
 (They do, a lot!)
 He graduated with a M.S. in 2017 and joined Dr. Louise Rollins-Smith’s lab as a technician.

-Sarah completed her B.S. in Biology at University of Missouri-Kansas City and earned her M.S. at WSU before returning to St. Louis to teach science.
+Sarah completed her B.S. in Biology at University of Missouri-Kansas City and earned her M.S. at WSU before returning to St. Louis to teach science and coach cross country.
 Her research focused on the evolution of parasite virulence with coinfecting strains of ranavirus.
 She is from St. Louis, MO, and is an avid fanatic of the Denver Broncos, St. Louis Cardinals, and Halloween.

 Alex is from Sacramento, California.
 He got his bachelor’s degree in the History of Science from California State University, Sacramento and then joined the lab in 2013.
 He started working on the biology ticks, but decided that while he is still thrilled about science, he wants to convey that enthusiasm to students as a teacher.